xHayden/obsidian-mochi-cards-pro/README.md

 This is a lightweight obsidian plugin that allows me to create flashcards quickly with Mochi using the premium API it supplies.
 It will only work if you have Mochi pro.

-To start, provide your API key in the plugin settings.
+__You must have Mochi Pro for this plugin to work and provide your API key in the plugin settings__.

 The only Mochi Templates that work have to start in this format:
 ```